gustavo-alberto/MicroManipulatorStepper/README.md

 The device can be controlled via simple G-Code commands over a USB serial interface and is thus easily integrated into other projects.
 The firmware implements a complete motion planning stack with look-ahead for smooth and accurate path following capabilities.

+## 💬 NEW: Discord Server

+Visit the projects community [Discord Server](https://discord.gg/km6RvSvX) to meet and discuss subjects related to the project, get help for the build or share ideas and applications.

 ## 🐍 NEW: Python-API

 The lightweight Python API handles all serial communication and provides convenient command execution and debug message printing.